 “Clare….is a student at the Slade School and paints rather modern portraits, after the style of Augustus John – the usual Slade revulsion from the pretty-pretty, that ends generally in what I should call the ugly-ugly.
 Apart from her painting – and though I laugh at it, I can’t help seeing she is clever – she is a charming person and I think we shall rub along quite well”.
 She referred to Clare as the granddaughter of Lord Leighton but a footnote corrects that, though there was a family connection.

-And in January 1922 Clare was painting Winifred’s portrait:
+And in January 1922, when Clare was painting Winifred’s portrait, Winifred wrote:

 “Clare is a large, lovely person, with heavy masses of straight brown hair that falls each side of her round, dimpled face, and is gathered into an untidy bun at the back of her neck.
 On the rare occasions when she is not carrying a paint brush between her teeth, she has a most ingratiating smile that sets all her dimples twinkling.
 She generally has a smudge of paint across her face, and her overall is always buttonless: but she is most orderly and thorough about her work, and has a friendly and tolerant disposition, a gift of making charming and ingenuous generalisations, and a most comfortable personality.
 When I sit to be painted, she quotes yards of W.H.
 Davis and other modern poets of the countryside, and whistles like a blackbird.”